National Bahá’í Review/Issue 103/Text

 Conclusion[edit]

-We end the year with the same concern which confronted the national community at the end of the previous year: expansion on the home front has beenpainfully slow.
+We end the year with the same concern which confronted the national community at the end of the previous year: expansion on the home front has been painfully slow.
 The determination expressed at the last National Convention to ignite the fire of teaching far and wide has not been realized.
 There was one notable exception in the intensive teaching project undertaken in Oregon last Fall.
 This project suggested wider possibilities as efforts to emulate the Oregonians were made in other places.
 But, for the most part, these efforts were short-lived, dying from lack of enthusiasm.
-Thus it can easily be seen that the single most immediate challenge facing the national Bahá’í community is to generate individual teaching to a high" pitch. _
+Thus it can easily be seen that the single most immediate challenge facing the national Bahá’í community is to generate individual teaching to a high pitch.

 [Page 2]